adrianlzt/cerebro/bbdd/postgresql/dump_restore.md

-Si queremos hacer un base backup parece que hay que usar pg_basebackup --xlog-method=stream --D /path/to/dir -P con "stream" no podemos usar tar pg_basebackup --xlog-method=stream --format=tar -z -D /path/to/dir -P -P show progress (hace el backup algo más lento) --format=tar -Z: generamos ficheros .tar.gz por cada tablespace -Z [0-9] nos permite especificar mayor/menor tasa de compresión
+Si queremos hacer un base backup parece que hay que usar pg_basebackup --xlog-method=stream --D /path/to/dir -P con "stream" no podemos usar tar el espacio consumido será lo que ocupe PGDATA tiene bastante impacto en el I/O pg_basebackup --xlog-method=fetch --format=tar -z -D /path/to/dir -P --xlog-method=fetch it is necessary for the wal_keep_segments parameter to be set high enough that the log is not removed before the end of the backup.
+If the log has been rotated when it's time to transfer it, the backup will fail and be unusable.
+  -P show progress (hace el backup algo más lento) --format=tar -Z: generamos ficheros .tar.gz por cada tablespace -Z [0-9] nos permite especificar mayor/menor tasa de compresión